oborqueg/rUBot_mecanum_ws/Documentation/8_rubot_custom_ModelControl.md

 His main characteristics are:
 - Arduino based control for sensors & actuators
     - Servomotr actuartos for the 4 mecanum wheels
-- As onboard controll it's used RaspberryPi4 (due to out of stock, can be used other controller board such as ROCK PI 4)
+- As onboard controll it's used RaspberryPi4 (due to out of stock, can be used other onboard controller such as ROCK PI 4)
     - RPlidar distance sensor
     - Two logitech C270 to capture the image and realize the line following and traffic sign detection
-- yyy

 In this document we will describe:
-- rUBot_2.0 model
+- Software needed to start.
 - Bringup SW and HW
 - Kinematic Movement Control
 - Self-Navigation